Lowlands Homestead: History

 During the 1860s, Wellard added a brick two-storey storehouse, a stable and men's quarters.
 His household was large, including tradespeople like brick makers and layers.
 Wellard's daughter Ellen married Alexander Robert Richardson in 1874 and the two initially lived at Pyramid Station, in north-western Western Australia.

 In 1876, an indenture between John Wellard, having had to declare bankruptcy, his son Pierce and his son-in-law Richardson saw the latter two jointly purchase Serpentine Farm.
 This agreement lasted for only a few months, Richardson buying out Pierce Wellard and moving to the farm, renaming it to Lowlands.
 Richardson subsequently moved into politics, becoming a member of the Legislative Council and, later, the Legislative Assembly, serving as the Minister for Lands.

 Richardson's large family, six sons and six daughters, required additions to the homestead, with a large residence added.
 Richardson retired to South Perth in 1922 and left the property to his two youngest sons, Rupert and Lennox.

 Rupert Richardson renamed his part of the holding to Riverlea and eventually subdivided it between two of his sons in 1946, with one property retaining the original name and the other being named Kalga.

 Lennox Richardson carried out substantial stabilisation works of the older buildings at Lowlands in the 1950s.
-On 21 March 1978, Lowalands was listed as a registered place by the Australian Heritage Commission.
+On 21 March 1978, Lowlands was listed as a registered place by the Australian Heritage Commission.